MathGod619/bike-project/README.md

 Provides anaylsis for 3 cities bike share data

 ### Files used
-bikeshare.py, and 3 .csv files
+bikeshare.py, and 3 .csv files from three cities (Chicago, NYC, Washington)

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.